-- But no one advocates for your successful exit, except you.
+- At the same time, no one advocates for your successful exit, except you.

 - And you think you can wait, so you switch off this topic because you’re “not planning on selling a business any time soon.

-You have your reasons for putting this topic off.
+You have your reasons for putting this topic aside.
 You have reasons for shutting off the podcast.
 I know.
-I've been there.
-But I know something about your future, I just don't know how to help you see it.
-Sometimes I feel like I'm standing on the side of the road screaming, "The bridge is out ahead!"
-The traffic just rips on by.
+I’ve been there.
+But I know something about your future.
+I lived the harsh reality of realizing l had built an un-sell-able business.

 . . .
 I can get to this later when I’m ready to sell?

-I started Exit Oasis because I didn’t see anyone advocating for, supporting and helping the truly small business owner engage this subject in an affordable, easy to understand, simple-to-consume, inexpensive way (like our free newsletter).
+We started Exit Oasis to help the truly small business owner engage this subject in an easy to understand, simple-to-consume, inexpensive way (like our free newsletter).
 My daughter reminded me of the challenge we face.

 Is my business doomed?
 Are the retirement plans of 80% of small business owners destined to stay just dreams?
 Will the majority of small business owners continue to “switch-off” this topic, until it’s too late?